- Prayer and Worship

 Please refer to the Basilica's website for the Basilica's Daily and Sunday Mass schedule.

 For a beautiful liturgy that avoids the evening crowds, please consider attending the daily noon Mass.

-Priests visiting the National Shrine are welcome to concelebrate at any of the already scheduled Masses but must notify the Basilica's Visitor Services at email@example.com.
+Priests visiting the National Shrine are welcome to concelebrate at any of the already scheduled Masses but must notify the Basilica's Visitor Services at email@example.com in advance.
 Please bring your alb.
 A chasuble and stole will be provided.
 Priests wishing to concelebrate at the Basilica are required to submit a Testimonial of Suitability from their Bishop or Religious Superior in advance.
 Please contact the Basilica's Director of Visitor Services at firstname.lastname@example.org for more information.

 Where do groups stay?